RD4Fun/bits/bits/BIT-0017-neuron-registration-update.md

 6. Miner using MeV tactics to snipe the cheapest registration
   - FIFO on the Proof of authority nodes
   - the sniping miner must pay more for his registrations as he can no longer batch register at the one price
 7. Miner blocking anyone else from registering
   - the price doubling each registration makes it economically cost prohibitive

-Mitigation - limits and formulas
+### Mitigation - limits and formulas
 1. range limit the NeuronIncreaseMult from 1 to 5 with up to 3 decimal points
-2. range limit NeuronReductionInterval minimum of 1 to x where x is a small multiple of days
+2. range limit NeuronReductionInterval from 1 to x where x is a small multiple of days

 ## Copyright